 (f) In the event the claimant shall prove by competent evidence, to the satisfaction of the Court, that the machine did not contain unstamped tobacco products, the Court shall order the machine returned to the claimant, otherwise the Court shall order it forfeited to the State.

-§ 5354 Seizure of untaxed tobacco products and machines.
+§ 5354 Seizure of untaxed tobacco products and tobacco product vending machines.

-Whenever any law-enforcement officer, the Department or its agents have reasonable grounds to believe that any untaxed tobacco products are unlawfully in the State or that a vending machine is being used to hold untaxed tobacco products, they may seize such tobacco products or machines and hold them in custody pending a decision of the Court.
-No tobacco products or machines being held in custody shall be seized or taken therefrom on any writ of replevin or like judicial process.
+Whenever any law-enforcement officer, the Department or its agents have reasonable grounds to believe that any untaxed tobacco products are unlawfully in the State or that a vending machine is being used to hold untaxed tobacco products, they may seize such tobacco products or tobacco product vending machines and hold them in custody pending a decision of the Court.
+No tobacco products or tobacco product vending machines being held in custody shall be seized or taken therefrom on any writ of replevin or like judicial process.